Clavius (crater): Presence of water

 In October 2020, NASA confirmed the existence of molecular water near Clavius, at concentrations of up to 412 parts per million.
 The water could be trapped into tiny beadlike structures in the soil that form out of the high heat created by micrometeorite impacts.
 The water might also be sheltered between lunar soil grains.
 Another possibility is from very small asteroid strikes, such as a rubble pile from a much more massive "parent" asteroid collision.
 Pulled apart in its descent to the lunar surface similar to Comet Shoemaker–Levy 9, and hitting the surface in a modest dispersal area with a small mass at low, oblique impact angle and bouncing could allow some water to remain in the lithic matrix.
 The carbonaceous chondrite class is often water-rich, and the CI sub group are as much as 22% water.

-Nearby craters

-Notable nearby craters include Scheiner to the west; Blancanus to the southwest; Maginus in the northeast, and Longomontanus to the northwest.
-The crater Rutherfurd lies entirely within the southeastern rim, while Porter overlays the northeast wall.
-The smaller crater Clavius L lies across the western rim while Clavius K breaks through the west-southwest rim.